Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 # Deploying an end-to-end keyword spotting model into cloud server using Flask and Docker with CI/CD pipeline

-This project promulgates a `pipeline` that `trains` end-to-end keyword spotting models using input audio files, `tracks` experiments by logging the model artifacts, parameters and metrics, `build` them as a web application followed by `dockerizing` them into a container and deploys the application containing trained model artifacts as a docker container into the cloud server with `CI/CD` integration.
+This project promulgates a `pipeline` that `trains` end-to-end keyword spotting models using input audio files, `tracks` experiments by logging the model artifacts, parameters and metrics, `build` them as a web application followed by `dockerizing` them into a container and deploys the application containing trained model artifacts as a docker container into the cloud server with `CI/CD` integration and releases.

 ## Author